Zoom-to-Inpaint: Image Inpainting with High-Frequency Details: Related work

-CNN-based inpainting methods commonly use a two-stage approach, where the first network generates a coarse output and the second network refines this output \cite{yi2020contextual, yu2018generative, yu2019free}.
+Many recent CNN-based inpainting methods use a two-stage approach, where the first network generates a coarse output and the second network refines this output \cite{yi2020contextual, yu2018generative, yu2019free, zeng2020highresolution}.
 Some methods \cite{liao2018edge, nazeri2019edgeconnect, xiong2019foregroundaware} divide the stages as (i) edge completion and (ii) image completion, or in StructureFlow \cite{ren2019structureflow}, as (i) structure generation and (ii) texture generation.
-In our \textit{zoom-to-inpaint} model, we increase the resolution of the image between the two stages such that the coarse output is refined at HR for enhanced high frequency details.
+Among the coarse-to-fine two-stage methods, some methods \cite{yi2020contextual, zeng2020highresolution} handle inpainting for HR images by first downscaling the HR input to a fixed resolution before the inpainting stages, and increasing the resolution after inpainting using residual aggregation \cite{yi2020contextual} or guided upsampling \cite{zeng2020highresolution}.
+In our \textit{zoom-to-inpaint} model, we increase the resolution of the image \textit{between} the coarse inpainting and the refinement stages such that the coarse output is refined at HR, and then come back to the original or the desired resolution after refinement.

+Unlike conventional CNN architectures for image and video restoration that tend to reduce the size of the image (as in multi-scale architectures \cite{kim2019fisr, nah2017deep}), or feature map (eg. U-Net \cite{ronneberger2015unet}), to increase the receptive field of the network, our model goes \textit{beyond} the input and target resolutions for better refinement of high-frequency details.
 Upsampling can be achieved by simple bicubic interpolation, and we show that using an SR network, trained end-to-end with the coarse and refinement inpainting networks, produces even better results.
-Recently, inpainting methods that can perform well on HR input images were proposed \cite{yi2020contextual, zeng2020highresolution}.
-Due to computational complexity, the HR input is downscaled to a fixed resolution for inpainting, and then increased back to HR guided by the original HR image, using residual aggregation \cite{yi2020contextual} or guided upsampling \cite{zeng2020highresolution}.
-The main difference between these models and our \textit{zoom-to-inpaint} model is that we go \textit{beyond} the input resolution for better refinement of high-frequency details and then come back to the original or the desired resolution.
+The modular construction of this seemingly simple idea is in fact non-trivial, and we explain the framework in detail in \sect{sect:method}.
+We further elaborate on how HR refinement aids the generation of high-frequency details in \sect{HR_refinement} and present a frequency-based analysis in \sect{sec:ablation}.

-\subsection{Progressive Learning}
+\subsection{Progressive learning}